Your Picture of Health

 If your eating is out of balance, simply ask yourself, “Is there a healthier choice I could make without feeling deprived?”
 You may discover that you are just as satisfied with frozen yogurt in place of ice cream, whole grain crackers instead of chips, or a small instead of a large.
 That is balance, variety, and moderation.

 3. Check your fuel gauge.

 It’s a deceptively simple question.
-You’ll probably be surprised to discover how often you feel like eating just because you’re bored, tired, stressed, or want a reward.
-Eating food your body doesn’t need leads to weight gain-and doesn’t meet your emotional needs very well either.
+You’ll probably be surprised to discover how often you feel like eating because you’re bored, tired, stressed, or want a reward.
+Eating food your body doesn’t need may leave you feeling sluggish and doesn’t meet your emotional needs very well either.

-By asking “Am I hungry?”, you may sometimes realize that you’re too hungry.
-Skipping meals, especially breakfast, sets you up for overeating and poor choices.
-Keep nutrient rich foods on hand for snacks.
+By asking “Am I hungry?“, you may sometimes realize that you’re overly hungry.
+Skipping meals, especially breakfast, sets you up for overeating.
+Can you keep delicious, nutrient rich foods on hand for snacks?
 Examples of great choices include a handful of nuts, fresh or dried fruit, whole grain crackers with string cheese, or a pouch of ready-to-eat tuna.

 4. End eating on autopilot.

 Eating on the run doesn’t work because multitasking is a myth.
 Your brain can only focus on one thing at a time so everything else goes on autopilot – especially eating.
 That’s why you can get to the end of a meal and feel stuffed, but strangely unsatisfied.